West Monroe Partners Case Interview: Format, Case Types, and Prep Guide (2026)

 - Technology: What systems are involved?
 What are the integration, data, and implementation risks?

-This is more granular and operationally specific than a standard profitability or market entry framework — and West Monroe interviewers notice when candidates apply a generic MBB-style structure to a clearly operational problem.
+This is more granular and operationally specific than a standard profitability or market entry framework.
+West Monroe interviewers notice when candidates apply a generic MBB-style structure to a clearly operational problem.

 How West Monroe Cases Differ from MBB

-The lower difficulty rating does not mean preparation is optional.
+The more practical format does not mean preparation is optional.
 West Monroe's skills interview has no equivalent at MBB and requires genuine domain knowledge that cannot be improvised.
-Candidates who over-focus on case frameworks and under-prepare for the skills assessment are frequently surprised in Round 2.
+Candidates who over-focus on case frameworks and under-prepare for the skills assessment are frequently surprised.

 Real Case Example: West Monroe Healthcare Technology Case